Photon1c/logiksleuth/README.md

 the Murder Accountability Projects' data sets and methodology to formalize a programmatic approach to cold case solving.
 Check back later as scripts ready to be released publicly are published.

+Update June 2023: The citations_generator script can be used to maintain a reliable database of sources to use in bibliographies.

 ![logo](logiksleuth.png)
 <br>